Should You Use TikTok For Marketing in 2021? What You Need To Know

 At this point there’s no known market for business-to-business advertising on the platform.
 So B2B marketers should probably spend their resources elsewhere.

-This hashtag challenge promotes Taylor Swift’s new song ME! by encouraging users to recreate the dance in their own videos.
+This hashtag challenge promoted Taylor Swift’s song ME! by encouraging users to recreate the dance in their own videos.
 Because Taylor Swift makes music that generally appeals to younger audiences, TikTok is the ideal marketing platform for this effort.

 To achieve organic success on TikTok your videos will need to be funny, unique, or both.
 But a viral video on the platform can quickly spread to beyond TikTok.
 Unlike other social media platforms that make it difficult for you to share content with non-users, TikTok has a built in video download button.
 Users can export and email your videos or post them to other social media sites (all with the TikTok watermark).